zowe/docs-site/docs/user-guide/configure-certificates.md

 # Configuring Zowe certificates

 Zowe uses a certificate to encrypt data for communication across secure sockets.
-An instance of Zowe references a USS directory referred to as a `KEYSTORE_DIRECTORY` which contains information about where the certificate is located.
+An instance of Zowe references a USS directory referred to as a **KEYSTORE_DIRECTORY** which contains information about where the certificate is located.

 Learn more about the key concepts of Zowe certificates in the following sections.

 ## Northbound Certificate

-The Zowe certificate is used by the API Mediation Layer on its northbound edge when identifying itself and encrypting `https://` traffic to web browsers or REST client applications.
-If the Zowe Command Line Interface (CLI) has been configured to use the Zowe API Mediation Layer then the CLI is a client of the Zowe certificate.
-For more information, see [Using the Zowe Command Line Interface, Integrating with the API Mediation Layer](./cli-usingcli.md#integrating-with-api-mediation-layer).
+The API Mediation Layer uses the Zowe certificate on its northbound edge when identifying itself and encrypting `https://` traffic to web browsers or REST client applications.
+If the Zowe Command Line Interface (CLI) is configured to use the Zowe API Mediation Layer, then the CLI is a client of the Zowe certificate.
+For more information, see [Using the Zowe Command Line Igitnterface, Integrating with the API Mediation Layer](./cli-usingcli.md#integrating-with-api-mediation-layer).

 ## Southbound Certificate

-As well as being a server, Zowe itself is a client to services on the southbound edge of its API Mediation Layer that it communicates to over secure sockets.
+In addition to being a server, Zowe itself is also a client to services on the southbound edge of the API Mediation Layer to which the API ML communicates over secure sockets.
 These southbound services use certificates to encrypt their data, and Zowe uses a trust store to store its relationship to these certificates.
-The southbound services that are started by Zowe itself and run as address spaces under its `ZWESVSTC` started task   (such as the API discovery service, the explorer JES REST API server) re-use the same Zowe certificate used by the API Mediation Layer on its northbound client edge.
+The southbound services that are started by Zowe itself and run as address spaces under its `ZWESVSTC` started task (such as the API Discovery Service, and the explorer JES REST API server).
+These started tasks reuse the same Zowe certificate used by the API Mediation Layer on its northbound client edge.

 ## Trust store

 In addition to Zowe using the intra-address space of certificates to encrypt messages between its servers, Zowe uses external services on z/OS (such as z/OSMF or Zowe conformant extensions that have registered themselves with the API Mediation Layer).
 These services present their own certificates to the API Mediation Layer.
 In this scenario, the trust store is used to capture the relationship between Zowe's southbound edge and these external certificates.

+### Disable trust store validation of southbound certificates

-To disable the trust store validation of southbound certificates, you can set the value of `VERIFY_CERTIFICATES=true` to `false` in the `zowe-setup-certificates.env` file in the `KEYSTORE_DIRECTORY`.
-This setting is recommended if the certificate presented to the API Mediation Layer is self-signed such as from an unknown certificate authority.
+To disable trust store validation of southbound certificates change the following setting:

+In the `zowe-setup-certificates.env` file in the `KEYSTORE_DIRECTORY`, set the value of `VERIFY_CERTIFICATES=true` to `false` .

+**Note:** This setting is recommended if the certificate presented to the API Mediation Layer is self-signed such as from an unknown certificate authority.
 For example, the z/OSMF certificate may be self-signed in which case the Zowe API Mediation Layer cannot recognize the signing authority.

 ## Certificates in the Zowe architecture